The deadline for the county to receive your application for a mail ballot for the March 2022 Primary is Friday, February 18, 2022.

 Can I send my ballot by FedEx or UPS?

 - We strongly recommend that you hand-deliver your ballot on Election Day.
 If you choose to send your ballot via FedEx or UPS, keep in mind that the envelope containing your ballot will not be postmarked, so it must arrive by Election Day.

 Can I hand deliver my ballot to the elections office?

 - Yes, but only on Election Day.
-Other rules were in place for the November 2020 election, but for the September 28, 2021, election you can only hand deliver your ballot on Election Day to the election official’s office.
+Other rules were in place for the November 2020 election, but for the March 2022 Primary election you can only hand deliver your ballot on Election Day to the early voting clerk’s office.